Stop Spending and Start Saving

 Credible allows you to shop for rates from several different lenders who will refinance your student loans and mortgage without impacting your credit score.

-Lending Club offers auto loan refinancing, and you can check your rate with no effect on your credit score.
+Upgrade offers personal loans and auto loan refinancing, and you can check your rate with no effect on your credit score.

 There can be costs associated with some types of refinancing, so be sure to look at more than just the interest rates when you’re shopping around.